i-RIC/solver_dev_manual/source/07/01_loading_args.rst

 In FORTRAN, the functions prepared for handling arguments are different by compilers.
-In this section, functions for handling arguments are explained for Intel Fortran Complier and GNU Fortran compiler.
+In this section, functions for handling arguments are explained for Intel Fortran Complier.

 Intel Fortran Compiler
 ------------------------